The-Real-Virus/Track-Them/README.md

 - try this command (chmod +x tracker.py), then run script.

 4) `Issue: Python3 or pip not found?:`
-- read the requirements.txt file, (cat requirements.txt) or (gedit requirements.txt).
+- read the requirements.txt file, (cat Requirements.txt) or (gedit Requirements.txt).

 ## 🛠️MODIFICATION